Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 How to Roast a Chicken

-Season the cavity of the chicken with sea salt and cracked black pepper, make sure the giblets and neck are removed.
+Season the cavity of the chicken with sea salt and cracked black pepper, and make sure the giblets and neck are removed.

 In addition, generously season the outside with cracked black pepper.

 Roast in the oven at 400° for 60 minutes on the middle rack or until the thigh reaches an internal temperature of 162° using a thermometer.
 Then let it rest for 5 to 10 minutes before serving.
 During this time, the chicken will carry over to 165°+.

 The key to delicious crispy chicken is the temperature in the oven and ensuring it is completely exposed to the cooking elements in the oven.
 While 400° is a great temperature to roast the chicken, you also need to ensure that it is not covered in any way.
 You want to ensure all the chicken not lying on the pan is exposed to that heat.

 To ensure this recipe is juicy, I recommend pulling it out of the oven when the thigh of the chicken reaches an internal temperature of 162° and then letting it rest on a plate or cutting board for 5-10 minutes before serving.

 When you pull the roast chicken at this temperature, it will come up to that 165° after removing it from the oven due to carry overcooking.
 The key to always making anything juicy is slightly undercooking before removing it from the oven.